pforret/mkdox/README.md

   mkdox build
 * use mkdox serve to start local website server (for preview) mkdox serve
+* use mkdox images to list all images in a folder into a .md file mkdox images docs/some/folder docs/some/folder/images.md
 * use mkdox toc <folder> <file> to create Table Of Contents for all Markdown files in folder mkdox toc faq/services mkdox -R toc . index